 - Butter or spray a rectangular 8x12 inch (20x30 cm) cake pan lined with parchment paper.
 See Notes below for variations.

-- Chop the chocolate and put it in a medium bowl with the cocoa powder.
+- Chop 1 ounce semisweet chocolate and put it in a medium bowl with ½ cup unsweetened cocoa powder.

-- Beat the soft butter in a large mixing bowl with an electric mixer, or in the bowl of a stand mixer with the paddle attachment, at medium speed for 30 seconds.
+- In a large mixing bowl, beat the 10 tablespoons unsalted butter, softened, with an electric mixer, or use the bowl of a stand mixer with the paddle attachment, at medium speed for 30 seconds.

-- Add sugars gradually, beating for 3 minutes, until light-colored and fluffy, and scraping the sides of the bowl frequently.
+- Add 1 cup firmly packed dark brown sugar and ½ cup white, beating for 3 minutes, until light-colored and fluffy, and scraping the sides of the bowl frequently.

-- Sift the dry ingredients (you can do it in a different bowl or have them measured and sift directly over the butter mixture), and add them in 3 parts, alternating with the Guinness mixture in 2 parts, mixing well but just until it's incorporated.
+- Sift the dry ingredients: 1 ½ cups all-purpose or cake flour, 1 teaspoon baking soda and ½ teaspoon salt, and add them in 3 parts, alternating with the Guinness mixture in 2 parts, mixing well but just until it's incorporated.
 You start and end with the flour mixture.
-Don't be tempted to beat too much at this point as it will make the cake tougher.
+Don't be tempted to beat too much at this point, as it will make the cake tougher.
+You can have the dry ingredients measured and sift directly over the butter mixture, or do it in a different bowl if that's easier for you.

 - Pour the batter into the prepared pan and bake for about 40 minutes, until a cake tester or toothpick inserted in the center comes out clean.
 The time might vary depending on the pan and oven.